paper14/tublay-rbi-v2/README.md

 - ?
 Have an option to print the data from National ID
 - ?
 In the National ID printing include the photo.
 - Have a no middlename checkbox - DONE
+- Added a page to directly verify to national id - DONE

 tublayrbiuser
 B&eO}|XA